Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Related works

 \section{Related works}

-Explainable artificial intelligence aims to bring transparency, trust, and intelligibility to automated decision making systems based on artificial intelligence algorithms~\cite{adadi2018xaisurvey,barredo2020xaiconcepts}.
-Although such methods are currently experiencing a renaissance, the concept of explainability is not new and can be dated back to the times when expert systems were the most successful AI implementations~\cite{swartout1983xplain}.
-However, due to the great successes of deep neural networks and other black-box ML algorithms, the topic of explanation and interpretability has been brought back to the main-stream of AI research.
-One of the triggers for research in XAI in modern AI was the NASA XAI Challenge~\cite{darpa} and recent EU regulations, namely GDPR~\cite{gdpr} and the AI Act~\cite{aiact}, which moved the requirement of transparency and accountability of an AI system from the technical to the legal level.

-However, there is no consensus among researchers on how this transparency is defined and therefore how it should be delivered.
-This results in multiple research paths on different types of XAI methods, which cover different aspects of explanations.
-In general, however, the primary goal of any explainable AI method is to provide some sort of insight that can be used by a human to understand how the model process input data to the output.
-This insight can have very different form, and can carry different amounts of information depending on the XAI algorithm used.
+The primary goal of any explainable AI method is to provide some sort of insight that can be used by a human to understand how the model processes input data to the output.
+This insight can have a very different form and can carry different amounts of information depending on the XAI algorithm used.
 It can also answer very different questions about the operational aspects of the AI model at very different levels of granularity.
+In this section we scetch the landscape of XAI methods, pointing out the most knwon algorithms and explanation types.
+However, this description does not not fully exhaust this topic, and we refer interested reader to~\cite{barredo2020infus} or~\cite{gonzales2019bbwb} that provide comprehensive review of existing approaches and trends in state-of-the-art XAI.

-From the perspective of granularity of explanation, one can classify the XAI algorithms into local explanations that focus on generating explanation around a particular instance, and global explanations that aim at providing general explanation for a model as a whole.
+From the perspective of granularity of explanation, one can classify the XAI algorithms into local explanations that focus on generating explanation around a particular instance and global explanations that aim at providing general explanation for a model as a whole.
 The most representative examples of the former are SHAP~\cite{shap} or LIME~\cite{lime}, while the latter are mostly dominated by well established statistical methods such as partial dependence plots, accumulated local effects, functional decomposition, importance of permutation features or prototype discovery~\cite{molnar2020interpretable}.